SUMMER 2024

 Gabi David

-(she/her) is a creative and engaging leader who enjoys blending her passion for directing theatre with philanthropy.
+Gabi is a creative and engaging leader who enjoys blending her passion for directing theatre with philanthropy.
 She builds great teams and creates opportunities for artists to flourish and audiences to roar in a space for communities to better understand turbulent topics.
 Through learning, self-reflection, awareness for the underserved, and opportunity for those without a voice, Gabi creates teams where diversity is not only celebrated, but encouraged.
-Gabi has directed seven productions, and assistant directed six.
-Some of her favorites include “Tick, Tick, BOOM!”, “The Trail to Oregon”, and “Godspell”.
-Originally from Northern Virginia, and a military brat at heart, Gabi is a sophomore at Emerson College studying Theatre Education and Entrepreneurial Studies, and is SO excited to be working with Wheelock Family Theatre to cultivate an environment working towards an incredible mission!
+Gabi has directed eight productions, and assistant directed six.
+Some of her favorites include “Tanner Maverick’s Book of Sound”, “Tick, Tick, BOOM!”, “The Trail to Oregon”, and “Godspell”.
+Originally from Northern Virginia, and a military brat at heart, Gabi is a junior at Emerson College studying Theatre with a concentration in directing, and is SO excited to be working with Wheelock Family Theatre to cultivate an environment working towards an incredible mission!

 Nili Fish-Bieler